kubermatic/docs/content/kubermatic/main/tutorials-howtos/gitops-argocd/_index.en.md

 +++

 {{% notice warning %}}
-Kubermatic officially does not have native GitOps support yet.
+This is a Alpha version of Kubermatic management via GitOps which can become default way in future.
 This article explains how you can kickstart that journey with ArgoCD right now. **Please use this setup in production at your own risk.**
 {{% /notice %}}